Great South Road, New Zealand: Route

 The road begins in the central Auckland suburb of Epsom, then passes through the suburbs of Greenlane, Penrose, Ōtāhuhu, Papatoetoe, Manukau, Manurewa and Papakura.
 Leaving the urban sprawl, it heads south through Drury before terminating at Mill Road in Bombay and merging with the Waikato Expressway.
 Historically it continued, over the Bombay Hills, and followed the east bank of the Waikato River until crossing it at Ngāruawāhia.
 A section of State Highway 3 through Ōhaupō retains the road's southernmost extension.

+Duplicate addresses

+Along the 42 km of road, there are many instances of duplicate addresses.
+The address numbering restarts six times, being differentiated in Google Maps by suburb.
+For example there are five "1 Great South Road" addresses.